History of Counting Crows in Timeline

 November 2013: Release of Echoes of the Outlaw Roadshow

-2013: Touring and Work on New Album
+2013: Extensive Touring and Album Work

-2013: Writing of Somewhere Under Wonderland
+2013: Writing Material for Somewhere Under Wonderland

 September 2, 2014: Release of Somewhere Under Wonderland

-On September 2, 2014, Counting Crows released their album, "Somewhere Under Wonderland".
+On September 2, 2014, Counting Crows released their album "Somewhere Under Wonderland".

 2014: Release of Somewhere Under Wonderland

-In 2014, Counting Crows released their most recent full album, Somewhere Under Wonderland.
+In 2014, Counting Crows released the album "Somewhere Under Wonderland".

 February 2018: Underwater Sunshine Podcast Launch

-In February 2018, Adam Duritz started recording the Underwater Sunshine Podcast, a weekly music podcast with James Campion.
+In February 2018, Adam Duritz started recording the "Underwater Sunshine Podcast", a weekly music podcast with author and music journalist James Campion.

 October 2018: Inaugural Underwater Sunshine Fest

-2018: Duritz Invests in Wineries
+2018: Duritz invests in wineries

-In January 2019, Counting Crows released a newly recorded version of "August and Everything After", performed with the London Symphony Orchestra at AIR Studios.
+In January 2019, Counting Crows released a newly recorded version of "August and Everything After" performed with the London Symphony Orchestra at AIR Studios.

 April 2019: Second Underwater Sunshine Fest